boytchev/virtual-prosthetics/docs/api.md

 for a sequence of [`attachToSlot`](#attachtoslot).
 The variable `this` can be used to mark the robot itself.
 If `this` is used in `addChain` it must be the first parameter.
-At least one of the chains in a robot must start with `this`, otherwise the robot parts will stay invisible.
+At least one of the chains in a robot must start with `this`, otherwise the robot parts will be unattached to the robot.

 Example: